Eureka, California: Arts and culture

 Eureka is one of California's historic landmarks.
 The California State Historical marker, #477, designating Eureka, is located in Old Town, one of the nation's best-preserved original Victorian-era commercial districts.
 The city was voted as the No. 1 best small art town in John Villani's book The 100 Best Small Art Towns in America.
+The downtown Eureka area is also decorated with many murals.

 Eureka hosts the region's largest monthly cultural and arts event, "Arts' Alive!" on the first Saturday of each month.
 More than 80 Eureka business and local galleries open their doors to the public.
 Often local cuisine and beverages accompany live performances by acclaimed regional bands and other types of performance art.

-The downtown Eureka area is also decorated with many murals.
+During the summer, Eureka hosts a large event series in Old Town called Friday Night Markets, which features local craftsmen, artists, food trucks, and musicians every Friday night.

 Theater offerings include year-round productions from several various theater groups, including the North Coast Repertory Theater, the Redwood Curtain Theatre, and the Eureka Theater.
 Various events occur throughout the year at the Redwood Acres Fairgrounds.
-Museums include the Clarke Historical Museum, the Humboldt Bay Maritime Museum, the Morris Graves Museum of Art, HSU First Street Gallery, Discovery Museum for Children, the Fort Humboldt State Historic Park and the Blue Ox Millworks and Historic Park.